Ryen-042/Othello-Ai-Project/README.md

 _ _ B B B W _ _ W

-You can place your tile at the second position, because on the horizontal direction after the 3 Bs a tile of your colour (W) is located at position 6.
+You can place your disk at the second position, because on the horizontal direction after the 3 Bs a disk of your colour (W) is located at position 6.

 Following this move, every B in between will change colour